Do you need IEC health insurance? Our partner, BestQuote, compares the leading insurance providers to find the best rates. Get a free quote!

 And if you’ve been working in Montreal or anywhere else in the province of Quebec, note that there’s a separate Quebec immigration system for workers, for which you may need to brush up on your French skills.

-You’ve had a year of fun, now it’s time to continue the adventure but do a bit of self-improvement along the way.
-Why not apply to study in Canada?
+You’ve had a year of fun, now it’s time to continue the adventure, but do a bit of self-improvement along the way.
+Why not apply to and stay in Canada after IEC as a student?

 Canada has some of the world’s top-ranked universities, so you can get a quality education.
 Plus, a Canadian study permit gives you the ability to work while studying.
 Completing post-secondary studies in Canada is also a great step on the path to becoming a Canadian permanent resident.